 Being unable to control the unfolding of the future is a state of uncertainty that has puzzled humans for centuries.1 Any individual making plans must, somehow, consider that she/he he/she does not know the day when death will happen.2 When will I die?
 Is, therefore, a crucial question that shapes individuals’ decisions and their future.
 Most research on uncertain lifetimes, or lifespan inequality, has focused on how this unpredictability affects individual consumption and distribution of wealth.3-7 While, more recently, research on how social determinants, such as socioeconomic status, education or income, affect lifespan uncertainty has found that socially disadvantaged groups tend to experience higher uncertainty about their eventual death.8-13 In contexts of high violence, greater uncertainty in life suggests ineffectiveness of policies to protect individuals and implies a failure of social protection through which violence is spread in a population.14 Our article, therefore, highlights the role of violent environments on lifetime uncertainty.

-Globally, lifetime uncertainty varies considerably between countries.15-21 Greater uncertainty usually corresponds to those countries with lower life expectancy.19-21 Over time, major decreases in lifespan inequality came about from reducing premature mortality since the 18th century.
-Particularly from saving lives at infancy, and decreasing infectious diseases and maternal mortality.22 More recently, reduced cancer mortality has helped to make length of lives more equal in developed countries.22,23 However, detailed knowledge is lacking about whether and how violence makes lifetimes uncertain a fundamental state of vulnerability.
-Studies on how violence affects the quality of life often rely on subjective measures.24 Fear of crime, for example, depends on how individuals perceive their environment and, therefore, might lead to a mismatch between the real uncertainty and how it is perceived.25 For instance, females are more likely to report significant levels of vulnerability, while experiencing lower levels of victimization in periods when violence is inreasing.26 Certainly, this has an immediate effect on quality of life,27 causing higher levels of paranoia, anxiety and other mental health issues for individuals,28 while promoting segregation at the population level.26,29 Therefore, a fuller comprehension of the burden of violence on lifespan uncertainty holds potential insights for the consequences it poses on individuals and societies, their behavior in violent environments, and the future of longevity.
+Globally, lifetime uncertainty varies considerably between countries.15-21 Greater uncertainty usually corresponds to those countries with lower life expectancy.19-21 Since the 18th century, major decreases in lifespan inequality came about from reducing premature mortality, particularly from saving lives at infancy, and decreasing infectious diseases and maternal mortality.22 More recently, reduced cancer mortality has helped to make length of lives more equal in developed countries.22,23 However, detailed knowledge is lacking about whether and how violence – a fundamental state of vulnerability – makes lifetimes uncertain.
+Studies on how violence affects the quality of life often rely on subjective measures.24 Fear of crime, for example, depends on how individuals perceive their environment and, therefore, might lead to a mismatch between the real uncertainty and how it is perceived.25 For instance, females are more likely to report significant levels of vulnerability, while experiencing lower levels of victimization in periods when violence is increasing.26 Certainly, this has an immediate effect on quality of life,27 causing higher levels of paranoia, anxiety and other mental health issues for individuals,28 while promoting segregation at the population level.26,29 Therefore, more comprehensive understanding of the burden of violence on lifespan uncertainty holds potential insights for the consequences it poses on individuals and societies, their behaviour in violent environments, and the future of longevity.

 Here we unify lifetime uncertainty with violence and pose four questions aimed at filling this knowledge gap: How uncertain lifetimes are in the most dangerous countries in the world, compared with peaceful nations, for males compared with females, and what is the contribution of violent deaths to the observed differences?
-To answer these questions, we use mortality data from 163 nations from the Global Burden of Disease Study (GBD) by sex (3072 life tables),30 and information on levels of violence from the Global Peace Index for the period 2008-2017.
+To answer these questions, we use mortality data from 163 nations from the Global Burden of Disease Study (GBD) by sex (3072 life tables),30 and information on levels of violence from the Global Peace Index (GPI) for the period 2008-2017.

 Lifetime uncertainty and violence around the globe